 For those who wish to keep going after earning a undergraduate degree, has graduate programs available. does not require first-year students to live on-campus.
 Ever wish colleges were graded with a report card?
 Now they are.
 Look at 's scorecard.

 Brevard College is among your best bets if you're planning on studying Parks, Recreation & Leisure Studies.
 Students who like a more relaxed life will enjoy the school's position in the small town of Brevard, North Carolina.

 Around 57.3% of the professors at this school are full-time and get normal office hours, so they should be more accessible to students.
 Brevard College has a remarkable student-to-faculty ratio of 11:1, so learners should have a lot of opportunities to network with their teachers.
 Go deeper and discover just how well Brevard College ranks in other categories.

 Paul Smiths College of Arts and Science is among your best bets if you're planning on studying Parks, Recreation & Leisure Studies.
 Students who enjoy the peace and quiet of country life may opt for the rural region of Paul Smiths, New York.

 99.0% of students at this school obtain school funding, so don't forget to complete the FAFSA!
 With 73.9% of the teachers working full time, students are sure to get plenty of face time with professors.
 Where is Paul Smiths College of Arts and Science doing the best?
 Check out all the school rankings.

 It's hard to find a better school than Shaw University if you wish to pursue Parks, Recreation & Leisure Studies as a major.
 Located in Raleigh, North Carolina, this university is ideal for students who flourish in a city atmosphere.

-Shepherd University is among your top options if you want to study Parks, Recreation & Leisure Studies.
-This is a superb opportunity for students who desire the style of a small college town.
+Northwest Missouri State University is among your top options if you're planning on studying Parks, Recreation & Leisure Studies.
+This is a great choice for students who like the charms of a small college town.